Green Lanes, Ghost Villages and Golf Balls

-West Worldham: A scattered hamlet of sturdy, solid homes and a 13th-century church, St Nicholas, which has an all-in-one nave and chancel.
+West Worldham: A scattered hamlet of sturdy, solid homes and a C13 church, St Nicholas, which has an all-in-one nave and chancel.

 I love having dogs on my walks and this walk is very suitable for them.
-It is of moderate length and has few fields with livestock.
+It is of moderate length and has no fields with livestock.
 However there will be a number of stiles and roads to negotiate.
-Your dog must be obedient if it is off the lead.
+A dog must be obedient if it is off the lead.

-A route out of Alton along Mill Lane and its industrial estate, and then, having crossed the B3004, along Lynch Hill will lead us along the River Wey to Neatham.
+A route out of Alton London Road and through Holybourne will lead us over the River Wey to Neatham.
 Footpaths and lanes will take us into the South Downs National Park to Wyck, and then, heaidng southeast along Green Lane, across the B3004 to Binswood and out past Rookery Farm to the east to Shortheath for lunch by its pond.
 We'll then head to Oakhanger village for a drink at The Red Lion.
 A loop along footpaths around the RAF base will lead us back to the lane to Hartley Mauditt which we'll follow past Hartley Wood to the church and village pond.
 Finally, at West Worldham, we'll head back to Alton along Water Lane, which if it lives up to its name, we'll avoid and use other footpaths instead.
 A walk along Windmill Hill then Lower Turk Street, then footpaths through Mount Pleasant and along the Watercress Line railway will take us back to the Alton Station.

 (Picture credits: Poles Leaning Against an Oak Tree near King John's Hill by N Chadwick; Golf Balls at Oakhanger by Colin Smith; RAF Oakhanger by Colin Smith; Hangers Way through Hartley Wood by N Chadwick; Footpath by Oakhanger Stream by Colin Smith; Footpath through Binswood by N Chadwick; Footpath to Wyck Lane by Robin Webster; Lane to Hartley Mauditt by Robin Webster; Shortheath Pond, Oakhanger by Colin Smith; Hampshire Thatch, Oakhanger by Colin Smith; St Leonard's Church, Hartley Mauditt; A Quiet Corner of the Churchyard at Hartley Mauditt by Basher Eyre; Thatched Cottage, Hartley Mauditt by Colin Smith; Converted Barn at Wyck by Shazz.
 (All images licensed for reuse under Creative Commons).)